TOMToolkit/tomtoolkit.github.io/docs/index.md

 Under the new notebook menu, choose "Django Shell-Plus".
 This will create a new notebook in the correct TOM context.

+There is also a [tutorial](/docs/scripts) on interacting with your TOM using Jupyter notebooks.

 ### What are tags on the Target form?
 You can add tags to targets via the target create/update forms or